 In the last 10 years Jenny has focused her arts practice in sculpture and photography, holding various exhibitions in Sydney and regional galleries in NSW and QLD, and pursuing her interest in the microscopic world with a two year residency at the Electron Microscope Unit at Sydney University.

-In 2009 she received an Australia Council New Work Grant which allowed her to pursue her Artist in Residency at the Royal Botanic Gardens in Sydney.
+In 2009 she received an Australia Council New Work Grant which allowed her to focus on an Artist in Residency at the Royal Botanic Gardens in Sydney.

 ONE PERSON AND TWO PERSON SHOWS